An open-data investigation

 Pay down government debt

 Australia's net government debt is ~$940B.
-This surplus alone would cover 4.8% of total net debt.
+This 10-year revenue would cover 0.0% of total net debt.

 of national debt